CodeMoggy/ExcelAsACalculationService/README.md

 # Microsoft Graph Excel REST API ASP.NET Excel as a Calculation Service sample

-This sample shows how to call an Excel function within an Excel document stored in your OneDrive for Business account by using the Excel REST APIs.
+This sample shows how to call an Excel built-in function (PMT) from within an Excel document stored in your OneDrive for Business account using the Excel REST APIs.

 ## Prerequisites